 We have produced a Heritage Guide for owners of heritage listed places seeking to learn more about owning a heritage item or intending to make changes to their property.
 You can download the guide below.

-The Local Heritage Fund Program is co-funded by the Office of Environment and Heritage through the NSW Heritage Division.
+The Local Heritage Assistance Fund is co-funded by the NSW Government through Heritage NSW.

-Any announcements for future round of funding will be announced here.
+Any future rounds of funding will be announced here.

 The Burra Charter defines the basic principles and procedures to be followed in the conservation of heritage places.